-ELP Screener Grade Levels Considered Proficient (does not qualify) Pre-IPT Oral English (Paper or remote version) pre-K-3 to pre-K-4 (ages 3-5) Fluent Kindergarten WIDA ACCESS Placement Test (K W-APT) K, first semester (listening and speaking only) Combined listening and speaking score of 29 or higher K, second semester (all four domains) Combined listening and speaking score of 29 or higher, AND reading score of 11 or higher, AND writing score of 12 or higher WIDA Measure of Developing English Language (MODEL) К Composite Score of 5.0 WIDA Screener (Primary OSSE Screener for 1-12) 1-12 Composite Score of 5.0 CASAS Adult Reading/listening/math test scale score above 235 and writing test scale score greater than 260 LEA-Selected Adult Screener Adult Adult LEAs that do not provide a pathway to earn a regular high school diploma are afforded flexibility in choosing a screener.
+ELP Screener Grade Levels Considered Proficient (does not qualify) Preschool IDEA Oral Language Proficiency Test (Pre-IPT Oral) English) pre-K-3 to pre-K-4 (ages 3-5) Fluent WIDA Screener for Kindergarten K, first semester (listening and speaking only) Combined listening and speaking (oral language composite) score of 5.0 or higher WIDA Screener for Kindergarten K, second semester (all four domains) Combined listening, speaking, reading and writing (overall composite) score of 5.0 or higher WIDA Measure of Developing English Language (MODEL) К Composite Score of 5.0 WIDA Screener Online (Primary OSSE Screener for 1-12) 1-12 Composite Score of 5.0 CASAS Adult Reading/listening/math test scale score above 235 and writing test scale score greater than 260 LEA-Selected Adult Screener Adult Adult LEAs that do not provide a pathway to earn a regular high school diploma are afforded flexibility in choosing a screener.

-^{}Note: A 'fluent' score on the Pre-IPT or a score of 29 or higher on the K W-APT (listening and speaking only) indicates oral English language proficiency, but does not include reading and writing.
-In the second semester of kindergarten or first semester of first grade, students should be rescreened in listening, speaking, reading and writing with the K W-APT, Kindergarten MODEL, or WIDA Screener (1st).
+^{}Note: A 'fluent' score on the Pre-IPT or a score of 5.0 or higher on the WIDA Screener for Kindergarten (listening and speaking only) indicates oral English language proficiency, but does not include reading and writing.
+In the second semester of kindergarten or first semester of first grade, students should be rescreened in listening, speaking, reading and writing with the WIDA Screener for Kindergarten, Kindergarten MODEL, or WIDA Screener (1st grade).